zdeluna/capstone-project/server/README.md

 1 - A friend request has been sent to another user
 2 - A friend request has been received from another user

-## Delete a authenticated user using user id
+## Delete an authenticated user using user id

 ### DELETE /users/:id